General Info

 Configuration Directory

-The default locations (no need to set them explicitly) for config files, which have to be on a POSIX storage, are:
+The configuration directory has a default location for config files, which must be on a POSIX storage:

 -